-This article describes how to work with the dashboards that you may already have.
+This page describes how to work with the dashboards that you may already have.

 Also see Accessing the BI Samples.

 Toggling the Display of the Worklists

 Depending on the system configuration and the configuration of the dashboard, a dashboard might include zero, one, or two worklist areas on the right.